luebken/stpl-container/README.md

 # Stpl

-Stpl (short for stapel, loosely German for stack) is a simplistic prototype to test and evaluate stack analysis.
+Stpl (short for stapel, loosely German for stack) is a simplistic prototype to test and evaluate stack recommendations.

 ## Getting started